Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

 \subsection{Evaluating Decision Models}

 In our study, we conducted a series of semi-structured interviews with quantum software practitioners to refine and evaluate our proposed decision models.
-The interview guide was adapted from established questionnaires used in prior research (e.g., \cite{waseem2022decision}, \cite{lewis2016decision}, \cite{xu2021decision}, \cite{wang2025decision}) to align with the objectives of this study.
-Our interview questionnaire was conducted using Google Docs and is publicly available online\footnote{\url{https://tinyurl.com/bdcvzjjb}}.
-Additionally, a detailed document describing the architectural patterns and strategies with practical examples was shared with participants prior to the interview\footnote{\url{https://tinyurl.com/2fwcbkmh}}.
+The evaluation was performed at the model level, assessing practitioners' familiarity with the decision models as well as their understandability, completeness, and usefulness.
+This reflects how multiple architecture patterns are typically considered collectively during real-world architectural decision-making.
+While this enables a holistic assessment, it may limit pattern-level insights, which we identify as an avenue for future work.
+The interview guide, adapted from prior studies (e.g., \cite{waseem2022decision}, \cite{lewis2016decision}, \cite{xu2021decision}, \cite{wang2025decision}), includes predefined questions and follow-up prompts designed to elicit focused responses.
+Although the final question was open-ended, it was applied in a semi-structured manner to capture actionable insights.
+To mitigate respondent fatigue, participants received detailed supporting materials with practical examples in advance, and the interview flow was carefully designed to maintain clarity and engagement throughout the session.
+The questionnaire was conducted via Google Docs and is publicly available online\footnote{\url{https://tinyurl.com/bdcvzjjb}}, with supporting materials shared prior to the interview\footnote{\url{https://tinyurl.com/2fwcbkmh}}.